Lightrail and Metro, Portland

 Portland Streetcar runs in a large upside down U around downtown, from the far southwest side of town over the Broadway Bridge to southwest Portland.

-Major points of tourist interest served are the Portland Airport, downtown Portland (various things), Portland Union Station, Portland Greyhound Station, Portland Zoo, Pioneer Courthouse Square (where tourist information available weekdays), several shopping areas, and the two major convention locations (Portland Convention Center and the Exposition Center).
+Major points of tourist interest and utility served are the Portland Airport, downtown Portland (various things), Portland Union Station, Portland Greyhound Station, Portland Zoo, Pioneer Courthouse Square (where tourist information available weekdays), several shopping areas, and the two major convention locations (Portland Convention Center and the Exposition Center).

-The tickets that are sold from MAX vending machines are are valid on MAX, Portland Streetcar, and buses.
+The tickets that are sold from MAX vending machines are are valid on MAX, Portland Streetcar, and all TriMet buses.
 Tickets sold on Portland Streetcar are quite a bit less expensive, but are not valid on MAX or buses.
 C-Tran is the bus system in Clark County, Washington on the other side of the river, and most TriMet tickets and passes are also valid on most C-Tran routes - but not the express routes that serve downtown Portland.

 The TriMet web site is a clearinghouse for all of the affiliated transit system schedules, including Portland Streetcar, Westside Express commuter rail service, MAX light rail, and TriMet's bus network.
 Certain connecting transit agencies (such as C-Tran in Clark County, Washington or CATS in Canby) are not featured on this web site as they are separate transit agencies.

 Many of the MAX stations have a display screen located somewhere on the platform (some are not easy to find) that give the arrival of the next trains.
 Some of these are older style systems and others are a newer style, but both give the same information: typical display shows arrival time in minutes, the line color, and the destination of the train.
+Some of the busy bus stops have these displays as well.
+See photo 4 of my TriMet Arrival by SmartPhone Tip.

 There are other ways of getting information about the next arrival.
 Each bus stop and train platform has a unique identifying number.
 Sometimes you will find a sign at the bus stop that gives the number, but sometimes not.
 You can text message this stop number to the number 27299 and you will get a very brief summary of expected arrival times.
 The TriMet web site also has arrival information, and they do have a mobile version of the web site but frequently it does not automatically come up when you go to the standard TriMet web site using a mobile device.
 For the mobile version of the web site you need: